Ramprasad-Group/psmiles/docs/usage.md

 [*]CC([*])c1ccccc1
 ```

 If you work in a Jupyter notebook, this will also show the chemical drawing.
+Check out the other examples.

 Get the polyBERT fingerprint with